 United States Bankruptcy Court for the Southern District of Florida, 2004

-Jessica Kopas is a partner in the firm’s Fort Lauderdale office.
+Jessica Kopas is a senior partner in the firm’s Fort Lauderdale office.
 Ms. Kopas focuses her practice on commercial litigation, bankruptcy and creditors’ rights.

 Over the course of her practice, Ms. Kopas has advocated the interests of her clients – including Fortune 500 companies – in a wide variety of disputes in and out of court.
 She has appeared before state, federal district and federal bankruptcy courts in Florida.
 She also has participated in mediations and other forms of alternative dispute resolution, including accomplishing complex settlement agreements as alternatives to trial.

 Prior to joining the firm, Ms. Kopas worked for several commercial litigation firms in South Florida, where she litigated large, complex commercial cases as well as adversarial bankruptcy proceedings.

 Bankruptcy Bar Association for the Southern District of Florida, Member, 2004 to present

 Broward County Bar Association, Member, 2003 to present